-At an election held within the District on May 6, 2017, voters within the District authorized a total of \$128,500,000 in aggregate principal amount of unlimited tax new money bonds for the purpose of acquiring or constructing water, wastewater, and drainage facilities.
-The District has previously issued \$4,300,000 in new money unlimited tax bonds for such purposes and has \$124,200,000 remaining in authorized but unissued new money unlimited tax bonds for water, wastewater, and drainage facilities.
-Additionally, at the election held in the District on May 6, 2017, the voters within the District also approved the issuance of \$21,200,000 aggregate principal amount of unlimited tax new money bonds for the acquisition, construction, and maintenance of roads.
-After the issuance of the Bonds, the District will have \$12,100,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for the purpose of acquiring, constructing, and maintaining roads.
-Additionally, at the election held in the District on May 6, 2017, the voters within the District also approved the issuance of \$9,400,000 in aggregate principal amount of unlimited tax new money bonds for the acquisition and construction of parks and recreational facilities, and the issuance of unlimited tax refunding bonds in an amount not to exceed \$192,750,000, all of which remains authorized but unissued.
-The amount of unlimited tax bonds which may be issued is further limited by the District's Consent Agreement with the City to a maximum aggregate principal amount not to exceed \$19,900,000.
+At an election held within the District on May 7, 2016, voters within the District authorized a total of \$97,550,000 in aggregate principal amount of new money unlimited tax bonds for the purpose of acquiring or constructing water, wastewater and drainage facilities.
+The amount of unlimited tax bonds to be issued by the District, however, is further limited by the Consent Agreement, defined herein, which provides that the total principal amount of unlimited tax bonds to be issued by the District is limited to \$52,975,000, unless otherwise agreed to by the City.
+The Bonds constitute the second (2nd) installment of bonds issued by the District.
+After the issuance of the Bonds, the District will have \$79,625,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for the purpose of acquiring and constructing water, wastewater and drainage facilities.
+Additionally, at the election held in the District on May 7, 2016, the voters within the District approved the issuance of unlimited tax bonds in the aggregate principal amount of \$22,130,000 for the purpose of acquiring or constructing park and recreational facilities; and \$24,335,000 in aggregate principal amount of new money bonds for the purpose of acquiring or constructing road facilities; and \$24,335,000 in aggregate principal amount for refunding bonds, all of which remains authorized but unissued.